Yasmani Grandal Player Props: White Sox vs. Marlins

-The Chicago White Sox, including Yasmani Grandal (.263 on-base percentage in past 10 games, 67 points below season-long percentage), take on starter Sandy Alcantara and the Miami Marlins at Guaranteed Rate Field, Saturday at 2:10 PM ET.
+On Sunday, Yasmani Grandal (.278 on-base percentage in past 10 games, 52 points below season-long percentage) and the Chicago White Sox face the Miami Marlins, whose starting pitcher will be Braxton Garrett.
+First pitch is at 2:10 PM ET.

-He had three hits (going 3-for-4 with a home run and an RBI) in his most recent game against the Marlins.
+He had a one-hit performance in his most recent game (1-for-3) against the Marlins.

 Yasmani Grandal Game Info & Props vs. the Marlins